ChaeGuss/Snack_king/README.md

 # Snack_king

-viva is the arrays versions
+viva is the arrays version,
 snackkingqueuemanagementsystem is the classes version with the FoodQueue class and Customer class